 - 1. Lecture Text: CHEMISTRY: The Molecular Nature of Matter and Change, Silberberg and Amateis, 9e.
 Other editions will be essentially the same and will work great to study, but practice problems given in this syllabus correspond to the 9th edition.
-Although there are online text options, we will NOT be using CONNECT or ALEKS this quarter.
 There are multiple options to obtain the text for this course depending on your specific needs. - a.
 Option 1 Hard copy text.
 This can be used and any edition.
 I will give homework and solutions from the 9th edition, but you will find these questions in any edition but potentially with different numbering.
 This is the way to go if you prefer hard copies and is a great choice if you want a quality chemistry textbook to reference in the future.
-If you plan to take CHEM 1C, this option may be the best, since this will be the text used (at least until fall 2022), and you will likely be able to find a cheap, used copy.
+If you plan to take CHEM 1C, this option may be the best, since this will be the text used (at least until fall 2023), and you will likely be able to find a cheap, used copy. - b.
+Option 2 90 day access to an electronic text specifically for CHEM 1B.
+This is a great, cheap option that will give you 90 day access to an electronic text for the chapters in CHEM 1B only.
+This can be purchased with the ISBN: 9781307600964.
+This is a great option if you do not plan to take CHEM 1C.